emicklei/gmig/README.md

 Information about the last applied migration to a project is stored as a Google Storage Bucket object.
 Therefore, usage of this tool requires you to have create a Bucket and set the permissions (Storage Writer) accordingly.
-To view the current state of your infrastructure related to each migration, you can add another section to the YAML file, such as:
+To view the current state of your infrastructure related to each migration, you can add the `view` section to the YAML file, such as:

     # add loadrunner service account